Radiation therapy for childhood cancer

 Radiation can damage both healthy cells and cancer cells, but the healthy cells are better at healing themselves.
 Unlike chemotherapy, radiation does not cause cell damage throughout the body.
 Radiation only damages cells in the part of the body receiving radiation.

 There are 2 types of radiation therapy - external and internal.
+Only a very small number of children will have internal radiation therapy.

 External beam radiation